rememberSoftwares/yacana/docs/README.md

 ### Running the model

-When you have chosen your model it is time to use Ollama CLI to pull it on your computer.
-Simply do `ollama pull <model_name>`.
-The download will start immediately.
-List installed models using `ollama list`.
-When ready, test the model locally by doing `ollama run <model_name>` which will start a conversation with the LLM.
+When you have chosen your model it's time to use the Ollama CLI to pull it on your computer.
+* To download the model do `ollama pull <model_name>` ;
+* Then list installed models using `ollama list` ;
+* When ready, test the model locally by doing `ollama run <model_name>` which will start a conversation with the LLM ;

 ### Installing Yacana